castmill/castmill/README.md

 # Roadmap

 - Looping of playlists including layouts.
 - Triggers.
-Trigges to play a widget when some condition has been met.
+Triggers to play a widget when some condition has been met.
 - Caching using service workers.
 - postMessage interface between widgets and layers.
 - sandboxed iframes.